airlock/airlock-iam-examples/identity-proofing-with-airlock-iam/snippet/README.md

 # Identity Proofing with Airlock IAM

-This repository accompanies the blog post [Identity Proofing with Airlock IAM](https://www.airlock.com/en/insights/airlock-blog/business-blog/identity-proofing-config-as-snippet).
-It provides a ready-to-import Airlock IAM Config Snippet.
+This repository provides a ready-to-import Airlock IAM Config Snippet.

 ## Requirements